LakshayBabbar/CodeFramer/README.md

 1. **Frontend:** Built with Next.js 14, the frontend provides a modern and responsive user interface.
 It communicates with the backend through API routes.
 2. **Backend:** The backend, also developed with Next.js 14 API Routes, Node.js, and Express, handles all the business logic and API requests.
-3. **Database:** MongoDB is used for data storage, offering flexibility and scalability.
+3. **Database:** Postgresql is used for data storage, offering flexibility and scalability.
 4. **Containerized Execution:** Docker is used to create isolated containers for code execution, ensuring security and resource efficiency.
-5. **Authentication:** JSON Web Tokens (JWT) are used for secure user authentication.
+5. **Authentication:** Auth.js is used for handling authentication, providing secure and efficient user login and registration processes.
 6. **Styling:** Tailwind CSS, ShadCN, and Aceternity UI are used for styling, providing a clean and consistent look.
 7. **Additional Libraries:** React Query for data fetching and state management, and Monaco Editor for an enhanced coding experience.